albar965/littlenavmap-manual/src/en/PROFILE.rst

 Aircraft heading will turn if a backward movement relative to the active flight plan leg is detected.

-For more information see the :ref:`elevation-profile-legend`.
+For more information see the :ref:`elevation-profile-legend` in the map legend.

 The elevation profile uses actual altitude for display of restrictions, slope and cruise.